heysokam/minim/readme.md

 int thing = 1;
 ```
 *Important*: Note how we haven't written `cint`, we wrote `int`.
+If you want to use nim's `int32` as a type, you need to define it yourself before using it.

 **No Nim ctypes**:
 `cint` is not a valid C type.
 It's a Nim type.
-If you write `cint` or `int32` and you didn't define those symbols, the code won't compile in C.
+If you write `cint` or `cfloat` and you didn't define those symbols, the code won't compile in C.
-If you want to use `int32` as a type, you need to define it yourself before using it.

 ## Compiler
 MinC uses an StoS compiler that generates C code.